 - a gesture of crossed fingers used to express good luck

-- to expect that something will happen in good way as desired
+- to expect that something will happen in the right way as desired

-- hope that things will happen in the way you want them to
+- a hope that things will happen in the way you want them to

 - used to express the hope of something desired will happen

-- I’m keep my fingers crossed that my husband clears the written interview this Monday to join British Intelligence Bureau.
+- I’m keeping my fingers crossed that my husband clears the written interview this Monday to join British Intelligence Bureau.

 - Fingers crossed that my brother Jack will get a promotion soon.

-- Airline companies keep fingers crossed as it’s the only transportation option left since several landslides has blocked all the roads on entire mountain range.
+- Airline companies keep fingers crossed as it’s the only transportation option left since several landslides have blocked all the roads on the entire mountain range.

 The act of crossing one’s fingers dates back to before Christianity.
 The earliest use of the gesture had two people crossing their index fingers in order to form a cross.
 The pagans believed that a cross was a symbol of good luck.
 They believed in “sacred geometry” and believed that benevolent spirits resided in the intersections of crosses.
-Therefore, once two people made a cross they could make a wish and the spirits would favour them.
+Therefore, once two people made the Cross, they could make a wish, and the spirits would favour them.

-It is also believed that in the early days of Christianity people used it to signal their belief to others.
-They were persecuted for being Christian and this was their way of acknowledging each other.
-The would each form an L with their thumb and index finger and when placed together it would form a cross.
+It is also believed that in the early days of Christianity, people used it to signal their belief to others.
+They were persecuted for being Christian, and this was their way of acknowledging each other.
+They would each form an L with their thumb and index finger, and when placed together, it would make a cross.

 With time the gesture evolved to one person being able to do it by themselves.
-It is rumoured to have evolved in the 14th century during the war, when soldiers needed luck and were unable to cross fingers with another soldier.
+It is rumoured to have developed in the 14th century (during the war) when soldiers needed luck and could not cross fingers with another soldier.